bertigert/Deezer-Release-Radar/README.md

 ## Functionality
 - Adds a menu item right besides the notifications icon
-- Allows you to limit the amount of releases by amount or age (highly recommended as the higher the age limit, the more requests we need to make)
+- Allows you to limit the amount of displayed releases by amount or age or last scan time (highly recommended as the higher the age limit, the more requests we need to make)
 - Lets you choose if you want to include Features, Singles, EPs, Albums
 - Allows you to add new songs to a specified playlist (by ID), features a blacklist using regex to filter out songs with a specific name
 - Allows you to seperate/hide Upcoming Releases